The official IELTS by IDP app is here! Download it today.

 Note: These are just some examples of the many topics that can appear in the IELTS speaking test.
 It's important to be well-prepared and practice speaking on a variety of subjects to improve your performance during the test.

-Tips to approach cue card topics in your Speaking task 2
+Tips to approach cue card topics in IELTS Speaking task 2

-7. Maintain eye contact: While speaking, try to maintain eye contact with the examiner.
-It shows confidence and engagement in the conversation.
+7. Maintain eye contact: It shows confidence and engagement.

-9. Manage your time: Aim to speak for 2 minutes, which is the recommended duration for this task.
-Practice timing yourself during your preparation.
+9. Manage your time: Aim to speak for the full 2 minutes.

 Remember that the IELTS cue card Speaking test is an opportunity to showcase your English language skills.
 By following these tips and practicing regularly, you can improve your ability to respond effectively to cue card topics.